Remi-Coulom/joedb/doc/source/checkpoints.rst

 There is much less difference in performance compared to a big transaction, but joedb is still faster.

-Joedb's soft checkpoint is similar in terms of durability to sqlite's WAL mode with synchronous=NORMAL: after a power failure, some of the most recently written data may be lost, but it is possible to recover safely to a recent consistent state.
+Joedb's soft checkpoint is similar in terms of durability to SQLite's WAL mode with synchronous=NORMAL: after a power failure, some of the most recently written data may be lost, but it is possible to recover safely to a recent consistent state.
 With N = 1,000,000: